Tuam: History

-Records date from the early sixth century and states that a monk called Jarlath who was a member of a religious community at Cloonfush some 6 km west of Tuam and adjacent to the religious settlement at Kilbannon.
+Records date from the early sixth century and mention that a monk called Jarlath was a member of a religious community at Cloonfush some 6 km west of Tuam and adjacent to the religious settlement at Kilbannon.
 According to the Life of Brendan of Clonfert, Brendan eventually told Jarlath "Not here at all shall be thy resurrection".
 When Jarlath asked where this may be, Brendan responded: "Have a new chariot made for thou art old; and go thy way in it, and wherever the two hind shafts of the chariot will break, there will be thy resurrection, and that of many others with thee".
-Jarlath's wheel broke at Tuam and he established a monastery there, known as the School of Tuam.
-As was typical with early settlements in Ireland, religious sites became established first and towns grew around them.
-Likewise, Tuam grew up around the monastery and has kept the broken chariot wheel as its heraldic symbol.
+Jarlath's wheel broke at Tuam (N.B: There is no evidence that the wheel actually broke at Tuam, or even that Saint Jarlath came in a chariot; it is likely that he simply picked the area to establish a monastery as there was already settlement there) and he established a monastery there, known as the School of Tuam.
+In Ireland, early settlements typically arose through the establishment of a religious site, around which a town subsequently grew.
+In this way, Tuam grew up around the monastery and has kept the broken chariot wheel as its heraldic symbol.